Stanley Kubrick: Personal life

 As a person, Kubrick was described by Norman Lloyd as "a very dark, sort of a glowering type who was very serious".
-Marisa Berenson, who starred in Barry Lyndon, fondly recalled: "There was great tenderness in him and he was passionate about his work.
+Marisa Berenson, who starred in Barry Lyndon, recalled: "There was great tenderness in him and he was passionate about his work.
 What was striking was his enormous intelligence but he also had a great sense of humor.
 He was a very shy person and self-protective but he was filled with the thing that drove him twenty-four hours of the day."
 Kubrick was particularly fond of machines and technical equipment, to the point that his wife Christiane once stated that "Stanley would be happy with eight tape recorders and one pair of pants".
 Kubrick had obtained a pilot's license in August 1947 and some have claimed that he later developed a fear of flying, stemming from an incident in the early 1950s when a colleague was killed in a plane crash.
-Kubrick had been sent the charred remains of his camera and notebooks which, according to Paul Duncan, traumatized him for life.
+Kubrick had been sent the charred remains of his camera and notebooks which, according to Paul Duncan, traumatized him.
 (Note: Duncan notes that during the filming of Spartacus in Spain, Kubrick had suffered a nervous breakdown after the flight and was "terribly ill" during the filming there, and his return flight would be his last one.
 Matthew Modine, star of Full Metal Jacket, has stated that the stories about his fear of flying were "fabricated" and that Kubrick simply preferred spending most of his time in England, where his films were produced and where he lived.)
-Kubrick also had a strong mistrust of doctors and medicine.
+Kubrick also had a strong mistrust of doctors.

 Death

-On March 7, 1999, six days after screening a final cut of Eyes Wide Shut for his family and the film's stars, Kubrick unexpectedly died of a heart attack in his sleep at the age of 70.
-His funeral was held five days later at Childwickbury Manor, with only close friends and family in attendance, totaling about 100 people.
+On March 7, 1999, six days after screening a final cut of Eyes Wide Shut for his family and the film's stars, Kubrick died of a heart attack in his sleep at the age of 70, at his manor house in Childwickbury, Hertfordshire.
+His funeral was held there five days later, with only close friends and family in attendance, totaling about 100 people.
 The media were kept a mile away outside the entrance gate.
-Alexander Walker, who attended the funeral, described it as a "family farewell, ... almost like an English picnic" with cellists, clarinetists, and singers providing music from many of Kubrick's favorite classical compositions.
-Kaddish, the Jewish prayer typically said by mourners and in other contexts, was recited.
-A few of his obituaries mentioned his Jewish background.
 Among those who gave eulogies were his brother-in-law Jan Harlan, Terry Semel, Steven Spielberg, Nicole Kidman, and Tom Cruise.
 He was buried next to his favorite tree on the estate.
-In her book dedicated to him, his wife Christiane included one of his favorite quotations of Oscar Wilde: "The tragedy of old age is not that one is old but that one is young."